Ghalastic/Design-of-Robot-Leg-Joints/README.md

-# Design of the Robot's Leg Joints
+# The Robot's Leg Joints

 ## A Design of the Robot's Leg Joints (hips, knees, ankles)